Italy's daily coronavirus cases soar to new daily record above 15,000 | Health

 The number of swabs carried out over the past 24 hours rose to a new record of 177,848 from 144,737 registered on Tuesday.
 Italy was the first country in Europe to be slammed by COVID-19 and has the second-highest death toll in the continent after Britain, with 36,832 fatalities since the outbreak flared in February, according to official figures.

 Prime Minister Giuseppe Conte has said he is determined to avoid another national lockdown of the kind imposed between March and May, and is instead urging local authorities to decide what is best for their own regions.
-Lombardy decided on Monday to introduce a curfew from 11 p.m. to 5.00 a.m., to shut down late night gatherings where the virus might easily spread.
+Lombardy decided on Monday to introduce a curfew from 11 p.m. to 5.00 a.m. to shut down late night gatherings where the virus might easily spread.
+On Wednesday, after the latest infection numbers, it announced the closure of secondary schools from Monday.

 - READ MORE ON: